in

 Lava Rocks

 Volcanic rock is another name for lava rocks.
-Lava rocks can also be used as rock mulch because they do not degrade and do not need to be replaced like mulch.
+They can also be used as rock mulch because they do not degrade and do not need to be replaced like mulch.
 Because lava rocks are permeable, they can also be used for drainage.

 In addition, this volcanic rock can be used to control the growth of weeds.
 A landscape fabric layer laid beneath a distribution of lava rock ground covering will help to reduce weed development in your garden.

-To prevent weeds from sprouting between lava rocks, make sure there is no soil between the fabric as well as the volcanic rock layer.
+To prevent weeds from sprouting between lava rocks, ensure there is no soil between the fabric and the volcanic rock layer.
 This includes making certain that the landscape fabric underlay is in excellent condition.
 Weeds can seed and develop if the soil is visible between such layers.

 Lava rocks do not degrade and henceforth work well with standard weed barriers.
 Because they do not need to be refilled every year, they are an excellent solution for times when mulch is not needed.